pyralog/pyralog/CONTRIBUTING.md

 ## License

-By contributing to DLog, you agree that your contributions will be licensed under:
+By contributing to Pyralog, you agree that your contributions will be licensed under:
 - **Code contributions**: MIT-0 (MIT No Attribution)
 - **Documentation contributions**: CC0-1.0 (Public Domain)

 ---

-Thank you for contributing to DLog!
+Thank you for contributing to Pyralog!
 Your efforts make this project better for everyone. 🚀